 Policy Description GAT1 Development of the Airport with a Single Runway The council will support the development of facilities which contribute to the sustainable growth of Gatwick Airport as a single runway, two terminal airport provided that the proposed use is appropriate within the airport boundary and contributes to the safe, secure and efficient operation of the airport, the impacts of the operation of the airport on the environment are minimised, adequate supporting infrastructure (particularly for surface access) can be put in place, and benefits to Crawley's local economy and community are maximised.
 GAT3 Gatwick Airport Related Parking The provision of additional or replacement airport-related parking will only be permitted where i) it is located within the airport boundary; and ii) it is justified by a demonstrable need in the context of proposals for achieving a sustainable approach to surface transport access to the airport.
-Borough Council, 201 Policy CS17 Travel Options and AccessibilityStates broad council commitment to working with rele parties to manage travel demand, improve network ef for all road users, and facilitate sustainable transport Reigate and Banstead Banstead Borough C d Borough Development Management Plan (Reigate and ouncil, 2019) TAP1 Access, Parking andSets forth highway design, multi-modal access, and car an cycle parking requirements for proposals within the Boroug as well as stating preference for proposals to promote safe sustainable travel and incorporate travel demand measure Requires a Transport Assessment as appropriate.TAP2 Airport Car ParkingPrecludes permission for airport related parking, including additional or replacement parking, within the district.
+Reigate and Banstead Borough Council, 201 d Local Plan: Core Strategy 2014 (Reigate and Banstead 4), Reviewed in 2019 Policy CS17 Travel Options and Accessibility States broad council commitment to working with relevant parties to manage travel demand, improve network efficiency for all road users, and facilitate sustainable transport choices.
+Reigate and Banstead Banstead Borough Co d Borough Development Management Plan (Reigate and ouncil, 2019) TAP1 Access, Parking and Servicing, TAP2 Airport Car Sets forth highway design, multi-modal access, and car and cycle parking requirements for proposals within the Borough, as well as stating preference for proposals to promote safe, sustainable travel and incorporate travel demand measures.
+Requires a Transport Assessment as appropriate.
+Precludes permission for airport related parking, including Parking additional or replacement parking, within the district.

 Policy Description HOR09 Horley Strategic Business Park The site is allocated for a strategic business park of predominantly offices, with a complementary range of commercial, retail and leisure facilities and at least 5 ha of new high quality public open space.
 It should be demonstrated through a Transport Assessment that there will be no severe residual impact on the local and strategic road network.
 Development will be subject to requirements / considerations, including a new dedicated, direct access onto the strategic road network (M23 spur), a secondary access to the site from Balcombe Road for use by emergency services, public transport and other sustainable transport modes, measures and improvements to manage the impact of additional traffic on surrounding local roads, and improvements to pedestrian / cycle routes.
-In the Examination in Public, it was concluded that access to the business park would range from "a new access to the existing roundabout through to a grade- separated junction, depending on the level of development traffic".
+In the Examination in Public, it was concluded that access to the business park would range from "a new access to the existing roundabout through to a grade-separated junction, depending on the level of development traffic".
 Mole Valley Core Str ategy 2009 (Mole Valley District Council, 2009) CS18 Transport Options and Accessibility States council preference for development with high levels of multi-modal accessibility on the existing network, and for schemes that include improvements for cyclists, pedestrians, and public transport users.
 Requires submission of Travel Plans to accompany major developments, to be implemented under an s106 agreement.
 Mole Valley Local Pl an 2000 (Mole Valley District Council, 2000) RUD28 Off Airport Car parking Precludes permission for airport related parking, including additional or replacement parking, within the district.
-MOV2 The Movement Implications of New Development Proposals for development within the District should demonstrate compatibility with existing transport infrastructure and environmental character.
-As appropriate developers should provide for schemes and initiatives to provide adequate capacity for the development and provide provisions for all road users.
+MOV2 The demonstrate compatibility with existing transport infrastrument and environmental character.
+As appropriate developers should provide for schemes and initiatives to provide adecapacity for the development and provide provisions for a road users.